AWhetter/pathseq/doc/source/format.rst

 The suffixes MUST NOT contain a valid :ref:`range string <spec-simple-range>`, or by definition they would be part of the ranges.

+In path sequences where the ranges exist inside of the name:

-The suffixes MUST NOT start with a "``.``" and digits otherwise there is no clear end of the previous range and start to the suffixes.
+* The suffixes MAY start with a digit, or a "``.``" and digits, but this is NOT RECOMMENDED because it creates abiguity when parsing a file in the sequence.

+In path sequences where the ranges end the name:

+* The suffixes MAY end with a digit, or a "``.``" and digits, but this is NOT RECOMMENDED because it creates abiguity when parsing a file in the sequence.

 Parsing